OBU’s Preparatory Program

 Traditional private piano, voice, guitar, string, wind and percussion instrument lessons are provided to students on an ongoing basis to foster the student’s continued musical development.
 Lessons in a 30- or 45-minute format are available.
 Students range in age from kindergarten through adults.
 Some piano teachers incorporate group lessons into their teaching calendar.
 These lessons gather four to six students according to age and skill and give them the opportunity to play their favorite pieces for each other, bolster their theory skills, play games which reinforce what the students are learning in the private lesson, experience ensemble playing and learn about different composers and styles of music.
 Some teachers use different computer software programs in their teaching.
 Some of the programs are theory-related games that help students understand and learn to read music, and other programs are designed to make music along with the students.

-Beginning its 30th year, Shawnee Honor Choir, directed by Conchita Hansford, is an auditioned group of fourth- through seventh-graders from Shawnee and the surrounding area.
+Beginning its 32nd year, Shawnee Honor Choir, conducted by Conchita Hansford, is an auditioned group of third- through seventh-graders from Shawnee and the surrounding area.
 Students represent 17 different schools from Midwest City to Seminole.
 The children study and perform a wide variety of music ranging from simple unison songs to the more challenging two- and three-part choral treble literature.
 The playing of Orff instruments, hand chimes, and rhythm instruments is also an enjoyable aspect of the choir experience.
 The choir performs annually in 12 area schools, presents two formal public concerts, and frequently presents programs at community events.
 The choir, which meets on Tuesday afternoons from 3:30-5:15 p.m., has performed six times as the selected honor group for the Oklahoma Music Educators Association State Convention in Tulsa.